 Other people see sexual attraction as more grey than black and white.
 These people find everyday labels too rigid.
 Some prefer to identify as ‘queer’.
 And others use the term ‘pan’, or ‘pansexual’, to show they are attracted to different kinds of people no matter what their gender, identity or expression.

 There are many differences between individuals, so bisexuality is a general term only.
 You can read more about it at the Better Health Channel’s page on bisexuality

-An asexual person (‘ace’ for short) is someone who does not experience sexual attraction.
+A person who identifies as asexual (‘ace’ for short) is someone who does not experience, or experiences very little, sexual attraction.

 Discrimination based on sexuality

 Sexuality and mental health